-An exostosis, also called a bony spur or osteoma, occurs when a bony growth extend beyond a bone’s usual smooth surface.
+A bone spur, also called an exostosis or osteoma, occurs when a bony growth extends beyond a bone’s usual smooth surface.

 Exostosis can cause chronic pain or irritation, depending on its size and location.
 Sometimes, cartilage will grow over an area of exostosis, which is called osteochondroma.